 The human skeleton is in a continuous dynamic state of remodeling.
 Not only does this apply to the replacement of immature woven bone by lamellar bone, but also for adaptation of adult bones to their individual load.

-- Duration: usually longer than the lifespan of cells involved → continual replacement of cells involved
+- Duration: usually longer than the lifespan of the cells involved (continual replacement of involved cells)

 - Osteoclasts are followed by osteoblasts → deposition of the first osteoid layer in the tunnel

-- The deposition process is repeated until the tunnel is almost full → central remains open
+- The deposition process is repeated until the tunnel is almost full → central Haversian canal remains open

 - The innermost (i.e., last) generation of osteoblasts is no longer walled in → cells return to their resting state and form the endosteum